 Peer recovery support services will be part of the array of services funded under this project.
 Services provided through certified recovery peer specialists will be reimbursable through this allocation.
 SOR funds will be allocated to provide recovery housing certified by the Florida Association of Recovery Residences for individuals recovering from opioid use disorders.
-SOR funds will also go to Oxford House, Inc. to implement new Oxford Houses through the Crisis Center of Tampa Bay.
-This will enable to expand the 1-844-MyFLVet Support Line through the Crisis Center of Tampa Bay.
+SOR funds will also go to Oxford House, Inc. to implement new Oxford Houses throughout Florida.
+Additionally, SOR funds will be used to expand the 1-844-MyFLVet Support Line through the Crisis Center of Tampa Bay.
 This will enable veterans in need of services to speak directly to Peer Veteran Care Coordinators.

 Additionally, SOR funds will be used to implement Recovery Community Organizations (RCOs) with training and technical assistance and start-up funds to help them develop into organizations that are accredited by the Association of Recovery Community Organizations and that have mission statements, strategic plans, independent governance bylaws, Department-approved standards of care, and a sustainable infrastructure.
-RCOs will work closely with community treatment providers and other stakeholders to provide outreach services, information and referral, wellness recovery centers, harm reduction services, and recovery planning process for individuals receiving services.
+RCOs will work closely with community treatment providers and other stakeholders to provide outreach services, information and referral, wellness recovery centers, harm reduction services, and recovery support services.
+RCOs will use the recovery capital assessment scale as a component of the recovery planning process for individuals receiving services.
 SOR seed funds will be used to support the South Florida Wellness Network and Rebel Recovery Florida, two peer-operated providers, to become certified RCOs.
 SOR funds will also be allocated to the Peer Support Coalition of Florida to help develop 4 additional RCOs in the other regions of the state.
 SOR funds will be used for training to be provided by the Association of Recovery Community Organizations.